D7EAD/HashPlusPlus/documentation/file_hashing/README.md

 <h1>Using Hash++ to Generate File Hashes</h1>
-Much like how hashes can be generated using generic data, Hash++ provides functions for developers to find hashes for files.
+Much like how hashes can be generated using generic data, Hash++ provides functions for developers to find hashes for files and files in nested directories.
 The signatures for the methods can be found below.

 ```
 static hashpp::hash getFileHash(hashpp::ALGORITHMS algorithm, const std::string& path);